freest-lang/freest-lang.github.io/getting started/parallel-concurrent.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-title: Parallel and concurrent programming
+title: Concurrent programming
 layout: default
 nav_order: 5
 parent: Getting started
 ---

-# Parallel and concurrent programming
+# Concurrent programming
 {: .no_toc }

 <!-- TODO -->